-As previously noted, some employees participate in the optional TIAA-CREF and VALIC programs, which are defined contribution plans.
+As previously noted, some employees participate in a voluntary UA System 403(b) defined contribution plan.
 In defined contribution plans, benefits depend solely on amounts contributed plus investment earnings.
 All regular full-time and regular part-time employees are eligible to participate from the date of employment.
-The University contributes a matching amount up to 5% of the employee's monthly contribution for regular, full-time exempt employees.
+The University contributes a matching amount of up to 5% of the employee's monthly contribution for regular, full-time exempt employees.
 The University's contribution is funded as it accrues and, along with that of employees, is immediately and fully vested.

-The contribution for fiscal years 2019 and 2018, excluding amounts not eligible for matching, was approximately \$23.9 million and \$22.8 million, which included approximately \$12.0 million and \$11.4 million each from the University and its employees, respectively.
-Salaries and wages for covered employees participating in TIAA-CREF or VALIC were approximately \$290.5 million and \$275.1 million, respectively, during the fiscal years 2019 and 2018.
+The contribution for fiscal years 2020 and 2019, excluding amounts not eligible for matching, was approximately \$16.1 million and \$23.9 million, which included approximately \$8.1 million and \$12.0 million each from the University and its employees, respectively.
+Salaries and wages for covered employees participating in the 403(b) plan were approximately \$291.3 million and \$290.5 million, respectively, during fiscal years 2020 and 2019.